Deman0590/gitcamp-10/readme.txt

 Version 1.0
-This is a grate project
+This is a fantastic project
 Developed by Bender and Fry

 Greatest program ever